 - Off-Campus Accommodation: Most students prefer to stay independently on self-catering and rented accommodation.
 In this type of accommodation, one has to sign a contract of lease of 9-12 months and pay rent on monthly basis.
 Some international students also choose to live with a ‘host family’.
 Staying with a ‘host family’ gives homely comfort and independence but at the same time has to adhere to rules set by the ‘host family’.

 Working conditions while studying in Ireland

-As for the working conditions in Ireland, students have plenty options - no matter the field of study, Although the rules are different for EU/EEA students and for non-EU/EEA students.
+As for the working conditions in Ireland, students have plenty of options - no matter their field of study, although the rules are different for EU/EEA students and non-EU/EEA students.

 For EU/EEA Students:

 The students who are from the European Union (EU) or the European Economic Area (EEA) have the opportunity to work in Ireland during their study program without any restrictions.
 The EU/EEA students have the freedom to work both full-time and part-time.

 On the other hand, non-EU/EEA students have a few restrictions.
 International students can work for 20 hours per week during semesters and 40 hours per week during holidays.
 However, to be eligible to work, an international student must have a Garda National Immigration Bureau (GNIB) registration certificate which is issued by the Immigration Office of Ireland.
 Additionally, it is mandatory to be enrolled in a course that is included on the Ireland Government’s list of visa-eligible courses.

 Students from other EU/EEA nations are subjected to free health and medical services, provided one possesses Form E.109.
 To be eligible for this facility, one has to provide proof of his/her nationality to the Irish Health Authorities.
 However, students from Non-EU/EEA countries are required to have private health insurance.
 While applying for an Irish student visa, it is mandatory to provide proof of health insurance to the Irish Immigration Department.